 Figure (2): Scatterplot diagram of observed & predicted AGB for quadratic model of NDVI and IPVI.

-The validation & selection of model was based on criteria such as: higher R, higher R2, and lower RMSE.
-The quadratic regression model developed using NDVI as VI was found more valid and accurate as the values of R (0.96>0.93) and R2 (0.92>0.87) are higher and RMSE (13.36<14.53) is lower in comparison to quadratic regression model developed using IPVI as VI.
-93.43% of observed AGB at field was explained by the predicted AGB which was predicted from the quadratic regression model of NDVI.
-Hence, the quadratic regression model of NDVI was selected as best fit model.
-The developed & validated equation for the AGB estimation of this study is as shown in equation (18) which is based on general form of quadratic function equation as shown in equation (17).
+The validation & selection of the model was based on criteria such as: higher R, higher R2, and lower RMSE.
+The quadratic regression model developed using NDVI as VI was found more valid and accurate as the values of R (0.96>0.93) and R2 (0.92>0.87) are higher and RMSE (13.36<14.53) is lower in comparison to the quadratic regression model developed using IPVI as VI.
+93.43% of observed AGB at the field was justified by the predicted AGB which was predicted from the quadratic regression model of NDVI.
+Hence, the quadratic regression model of NDVI was selected as the best fit model.
+The developed & validated equation for the AGB estimation of this study is as shown in equation (18) which is based on the general form of quadratic function's equation as shown in equation (17).

 …….
 (17)